You are hereHome ›

 The River Valleys CoC planning region, or community, includes the area of 20 counties.
 The CoC includes people and organization from across the region, and meetings are open to anyone who wants to work together with local organizations to change our system and end homelessness.

-- Weekly CoC email with meeting information, grants, events, training, and more.
+- Sign up for our weekly CoC email with meeting information, grants, events, training, and more

 - 4/24/2020 Public Posting of Call for Renewal Projects for 2020 CoC Local Competition.
 All housing projects seeking renewal funding are invited to submit review documents as notification of Intent to Apply.
 The deadline to submit Intent to Apply is Monday, May 11 at 4:00pm.
 The full Call for Projects, Competition Guide, and application materials may be found on the HUD Notice of Funding Availability page.